 The term “gross spread” refers to an important element of the initial public offering (IPO) process: Gross spread is the money underwriters earn for their role in taking a company public.

-When a company IPOs, or “goes public,” it releases its shares onto a public stock exchange, a massive undertaking that demands a tremendous amount of work behind the scenes.
+When a company IPOs, or “goes public,” it releases its shares onto a public stock exchange, an undertaking that demands a tremendous amount of work behind the scenes.
 That work involves bankers, analysts, underwriters, and numerous others.
-All of that work must be compensated, which is where the gross spread comes into play.
+All of that work must be compensated, which is where the gross spread — also called the underwriting spread — comes into play.

 How Gross Spread Works